- JORC 2012 Resource announced 2 February 2021: 6.20 Mt at 2.0g/t gold, 80g/t silver, 2.7% zinc, 1.6% lead and 0.2% copper

 The Lewis Ponds area was an active mining centre from around 1884 till the 1920s.
 The workings were centred around two major areas; Main Zone (also called Spicers Mine) and Tom’s Zone.
 Main Zone was actually the site of a smelter and an adjacent limestone quarry – postulated to be a flux source.
 Spicers Mine was reported to have produced around 6000 t of ore at 6.7% lead and 187 g/t silver (Rowe, 1999).
 Tom’s Zone was reportedly a pyrite mine and was in operation from 1913 to 1921.

 Historical workings are extensive, consisting of numerous shafts (mostly collapsed and shallow) and shallow surface workings.
-These locations were mapped by Ardea to assist in identifying the surface expression of mineralisation and hence assist in the creation of a geological\mineralisation model.
+These locations were mapped by Ardea Resources to assist in identifying the surface expression of mineralisation and hence assist in the creation of a geological\mineralisation model.

 Around two to three kilometres south of the Main Zone workings, there is another group of workings including; Mt Nicholas, Brittania, Icely and Ophir Copper Mine.

 In the western part of the tenement, around Mt Bulga, there is a line of workings and mineral occurrences running over a distance of approximately 6 km.
 The Mt Bulga Mine was reported to have a copper grade of 6.5% and also has a historical resource from 1970.